I have always been in awe of elephants. To me, they are the most majestic animals in all of Africa.

 It is the trunk of the elephant, in particular, which fascinates me.
 I originally thought the trunk was just for drinking through, but later learnt that elephants use their trunks for breathing, smelling, producing sound, touching and grasping objects.

-This, in part, is what drew me to take on my largest and most challenging project yet, a pair of large-scale elephants called Ellie and Billy.
+This, in part, is what drew me to take on my most challenging project at that time, a pair of large-scale elephants called Ellie and Billy.

 An elephant’s trunk is so intricate, it is made up of over 40,000 muscles and can lift up to 350 kilograms.